News

 Antanas Sileika in the Toronto Star

-Antanas Sileika, author of Stonehewer Books’ The Death of Tony, was recently featured in the major Toronto newspaper.
-He discusses the difference between North American and Eastern European culture, being translated into Lithuanian, and the push from Stonehewer that led him to write his latest book.
+Steven Beattie interviews Antanas Sileika, author of Stonehewer Books’ The Death of Tony, for the major Toronto newspaper.
+Sileika discusses the immigrant literary experience, the differences between North American and Eastern European culture, the process of having his words translated into Lithuanian, and the push from Stonehewer that led him to write his latest book.

 Eager book lovers stand at the back after the venue runs out of chairs